wolfgangasdf/gmail-attachment-remover/README.md

   jar file (Windows, Linux).
 * Settings:
     * Gmail account (email): You can deal with multiple accounts with different settings.
-    * Password: I suggest to use "application specific passwords" just click the button.
+    * Password: I suggest to use "application specific passwords" just click the button and get a password for "Mail".
     * Select a folder for mail backups.
     * `limit`: select a maximum number of emails processed, e.g., 100.
 After this you can check the emails if everything is fine, further the process might take very long and google might interrupt the connection from time to time.
     * `label`: Gmail message label to be searched for, e.g. `removeattachments`.
 It is removed after attachment removal (doesn't work in conversation view, see above).
 If empty, this is ignored.